amykv/amvitkus/README.md

 ### Hi there, I'm Aras. 👋

-- 🎓 Computer Science graduate (BSc) from University of Illinois at Springfield
+- 🎓 Computer Science graduate (B.S.) from University of Illinois at Springfield

 - 💻 IT Analyst at GreenEcho LLC.